Darko Čeferin

-Darko Čeferin (born 7 November 1968) is a retired Slovenian international football referee, who was active internationally starting in 2000.
-As of 2013, however, he is no longer included on the FIFA list for Slovenia.
+Darko Čeferin (born 7 November 1968) is a Slovenian former football referee serving as head of the Referee commission for the Football Association of Bosnia and Herzegovina since 2025.
+He was active as a referee internationally between 2000 and 2013, when he was no longer included on the FIFA list for Slovenia.

-Čeferin served as a referee in 2002, 2006, and 2010 World Cup qualifiers.
-He also officiated in qualifying matches for Euro 2004, Euro 2008, and Euro 2012.
+Čeferin served as a referee in the 2002, 2006, and 2010 World Cup qualifiers.
+He also officiated in qualifying matches for UEFA Euro 2004, 2008 and 2012.